rudisiona/matchinggame/README.md

 https://trello.com/b/SFbDCj28/matchinggame

 ## Next Steps
 I would like to increase the difficulty on the harder levels to make the game more interesting.
-I can do this by flipping the card over faster when it isn't a pair, swapping the position of cards when your checking a match and it isn't a pair, or also adding a condition of a limited amount of guesses.
+I can do this by flipping the card over faster when it isn't a pair, swapping the position of cards when player is checking a match and it isn't a pair, or also adding a condition of a limited amount of guesses.